nicolasmarie1/pcvs/docs/source/ref/test-file.rst

             mean: expected time to compute the test (seconds / float) tolerance: standard deviation for expected time (seconds / float)
             hard_timeout: maximum time after which process has to be killed (seconds / float)
-            soft_timeout: maximum time after which the test is considerd failed (but can still finish, so you can run test correcness localy without testing optimisation (even on your slow computer))
+            soft_timeout: maximum time after which the test is considered failed (but can still finish, so you can run test correcness locally without testing optimisation (even on your slow computer))
         match:
             label:
                 expr: